Enhanced adic formalism and perverse t-structures for higher Artin stacks: The adic formalism

-In the remainder of this section, we fix an $\sf{L}$-coprime base scheme $\sS$ that is a disjoint union of \emph{excellent} schemes\footnote{A scheme is \emph{excellent} if it is quasi-compact and admits a Zariski open cover by spectra of excellent rings \cite{EGAIV}*{7.8.2}.}, \emph{endowed with a global dimension function}.
-Let $\Rind_{\sf{L}\text{-}\r{dual}}$ be the full subcategory of $\Rind_{\ltor}$ spanned by ringed diagrams $\Lambda\colon\Xi^{op}\to\Ring$ such that $\Lambda(\xi)$ is an ($\sf{L}$-torsion) Gorenstein ring of dimension 0 for every object $\xi$ of $\Xi$.
+In the remaining of this section, we fix a $\Box$-coprime base scheme $\dS$ that is a disjoint union of \emph{excellent} schemes\footnote{A scheme is \emph{excellent} if it is quasi-compact and admits a Zariski open cover by spectra of excellent rings \cite{EGAIV}*{7.8.2}.}, \emph{endowed with a global dimension function}.
+Let $\Rind_{\Box\text{-}\r{dual}}$ be the full subcategory of $\Rind_{\ltor}$ spanned by ringed diagrams $\Lambda\colon\Xi^{op}\to\Ring$ such that $\Lambda(\xi)$ is a ($\Box$-torsion) Gorenstein ring of dimension 0 for every object $\xi$ of $\Xi$.